Dr. Charlotte vanOyen-WitvlietLavern '39 and Betty DePree '41 VanKley Professor of Psychology

 Outside the college

-One of Professor Witvliet's great joys is the opportunity to connect with people as they discern their vocations — the ways in which they can use their God-given gifts and opportunities to meet real needs in this world.
+Professor Witvliet enjoys connecting with people as they discern their vocations — the ways in which they can use their God-given gifts and opportunities to meet real needs in this world.
 Witvliet’s own multi-faceted sense of vocation includes co-parenting four children with her husband, John.
+They love cross-country meets and concerts.